PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-06 09:25:31
+Last updated: 2024-04-06 09:27:16
-Random Quote: Geniuses are always branded as crazy. - Pablo Escobar
+Random Quote: The purpose of war is peace. - Pablo Escobar